Tools4everBV/HelloID-Conn-Prov-Source-HelloID-RoleModel/AzureAD/README.md

 ## Limitation on the scripts
 This script with the Application Registration can only look at Microsoft 365 and Security groups in AzureAD.

-## User information
-With the local CSV export, you can make a report that gives insight into the current situation in the Azure Active Directory.
-The exported data can be input for the business rules yet to be created.

-### Get-HelloIDPersonGroupMembers
-This script is used by middle to big organizations.
-This overview offers insight into the memberships of the employees of the organizations.
-If the CSV export is turned into a pivot table, several reports can be made.

 ## Script outcome
-After configuring and running the "Get-HelloIDRoleModel.ps1" or "Get-HelloIDPersonGroupMembers.ps1" script, the following outcome will be automatically generated.
+After configuring and running the "Get-AzurePersonGroupMembers.ps1" script, the following outcome will be automatically generated.
 -   CSV file on a configured local location.
--   Export data to an HTML path (only with Get-HelloIDRoleModel)

 ## PowerShell setup script
-The PowerShell scripts "Get-HelloIDPersonGroupMembers.ps1" contains a complete PowerShell script create a report for RoleMining purposes.
-Please follow the steps below to set up and run the “Get-HelloIDRoleModel.ps1” PowerShell script in your environment.
+The PowerShell script "Get-AzurePersonGroupMembers.ps1" contains a complete PowerShell script create a CSV file for Role mining purposes.
 1. Create Application Registration, see description below
-2. Download the " Get-HelloIDRoleModel.ps1" file
+2. Download the "Get-AzurePersonGroupMembers.ps1" file
 3. Open it in your favorite PowerShell console/editor
 4. Update the connection and configuration details in the script's header
-6. Run the script on a machine with PowerShell support and an internet connection
+5. Run the script on a machine with PowerShell support and an internet connection

 ## Update connection and configuration details
 ### Details Get-HelloIDPersonGroupMembers